-- Provide your health and safety plan to groups who will be traveling during a pandemic.
+- Provide your health and safety plan to all groups.
 Publish your plan on your website or create a one-page document to share upon request. - Discuss any school requirements with group leaders so you can incorporate them into the final itinerary. - Include all health and safety guidelines on final itineraries. - Review final itinerary with health and safety guidelines with group leaders prior to departure.